 4. Get Them Excited about Your Products

-The best part about Julep’s approach is that they usually include new products that are not yet available for sale.
-The Julep Mavens get the exclusive chance to try new products and share their feedback with the brand.
-Julep uses social media to get followers excited about their new boxes and all the great treats they’ll be receiving.
+The best part about Birchbox’s approach, though, are the points awarded to subscribers for their input on the products they receive.
+The Beauty Box subscribers got the exclusive chance to try new products and share their feedback with the brand.
+Birchbox tied all this back to its social strategy, using channels like Instagram to get followers excited about new, seasonal boxes and all the great treats they’d be receiving.

 How can you apply this?
 Use social images, posts and email campaigns to share photos and details about new product releases or offerings.
 This is a great way to keep your customers in the loop and get them excited about what’s to come from your brand.
 And like we said earlier, millennials are always sharing content and information with their friends, so taking this approach increases the likelihood that your followers will spread the word.